Effectiveness of Schema Therapy on Psychological Distress and Life Engagement in Couples Experiencing Marital Conflict

 March 31, 2025

-Objective: Marital dissatisfaction and interpersonal conflict are associated with increased psychological distress and reduced engagement in life activities.
-Schema Therapy (ST), an integrative cognitive-behavioral approach, aims to modify early maladaptive schemas that may underlie dysfunctional emotional and behavioral patterns in close relationships.
-This study aimed to evaluate the effectiveness of schema therapy in reducing psychological distress and enhancing life engagement among couples experiencing marital conflict.
+Objective: This study aimed to evaluate the effectiveness of schema therapy in reducing psychological distress and enhancing life engagement among couples experiencing marital conflict.

 Methods and Materials: A quasi-experimental design with pre-test, post-test, and control group was employed.
-A total of 30 individuals (15 in the intervention group, 15 in the control group), identified as being in marital conflict, were selected through convenience sampling and randomly assigned to study groups.
-The intervention group received eight 90-minute sessions of schema therapy over four weeks.
+A total of 30 individuals (15 in the intervention group and 15 in the control group), identified as being in marital conflict, were selected through convenience sampling and randomly assigned to the study groups.
+The intervention group received eight 90-minute sessions of schema therapy over a four-week period.
 Psychological distress was measured using the Kessler Psychological Distress Scale (K10), and life engagement was assessed using the Life Engagement Test (LET).
 Data were analyzed using ANCOVA after controlling for pre-test scores.

 Findings: After adjusting for baseline differences, the schema therapy group demonstrated significantly lower psychological distress scores (p<0.01) and higher life engagement scores (p<0.01) compared to the control group.
 Effect sizes were moderate to large for both outcomes, indicating clinically meaningful change.